becknellj/Crow-Shooter-VR-Game/README.md

 >>All c# scripts are icluded in the scripts folder under Assets
 >>Just pull the folder to unity 2018.1.4 and build and run for android
 >>>It is a rather larege project and takes a while to build the first time
+>>>I also included an apk file so you could just run it

 Game Instructions:
 >Objective: Dont let the crow touch you